hyperknot/openfreemap/README.md

 #### tile generation - modules/tile_gen

-_note: Tile generation is 100% optional, as we are providing the processed full planet btrfs files for public download._
+_note: Tile generation is 100% optional, as we are providing the processed full planet btrfs files for public download.
+You can download full planet images updated weekly, both in Btrfs and in MBTiles format._

 The `tile_gen` script downloads a full planet OSM extract and runs it through Planetiler.